Tim Rudd: Legislative initiatives

 On June 9, 2020, Rudd voted as a member of the House Naming, Designating, & Private Acts Committee against removal of a bust honoring Ku Klux Klan Grand Wizard Nathan Bedford Forrest from the Tennessee State Capitol building.

 Beliefs and values

 Rudd is a Baptist.
 He is a conservative.
-Rudd opposes reproductive rights and is an opponent of abortion for any reason.
+Rudd supports the rights of the unborn and is an opponent of abortion for any reason.
 He opposes same-sex marriage, claiming that traditional marriage forms the backbone for families, making stable society.